P1. Measuring the cultural value of collections and partnerships

 In 2016 Ireland commemorated the centenary of the 1916 Easter Rising, a divisive conflict which preceded the birth of an independent nation.
 Historical collections were central to the commemoration on a national, local and personal level.

 This presentation explores the minefields navigated in commemorating a history with enduring political resonances.
-I’ll examine the initial, and longer term, impact of the ‘Changed Utterly’ commemorative project developed by the Library of Trinity College Dublin.
-I’ll also take a look at how the unprecedented nation-wide focus on the value of history and culture resulted in an increase in public awareness and welcome political recognition.
+It also considers the initial, and longer term, impact of the ‘Changed Utterly’ commemorative project developed by the Library of Trinity College Dublin and examines how the unprecedented nation-wide focus on the value of history and culture resulted in an increase in public awareness and political recognition.